NaimAyat/UCLA_CS181/Lecture8.md

   * Σ = alphabet, a.k.a. "terminals"
   * R = finite set of rewriting rules
   * S ∈ V = start variable
+* Ambigious grammar: more than one parse tree to generate the same string (or more than one left-most derivation, or more than one right-most derivation)
 ### Example
 * Balanced parentheses grammar:
   * V = {S}